mrallc/btree/README.md

 ### asynchronous copy-on-write b-tree in javascript

-see http://en.wikipedia.org/wiki/B-tree for details on b-tree's. b-tree's are important because they're a fundamental building-block of databases.
+see http://en.wikipedia.org/wiki/B-tree for details on b-tree's. they're a fundamental building-block of databases and one of the best and most powerful ways known to mankind for enabling random access.

-to install and run a simple demo using npm.js @ https://npmjs.org/package/btree ---
+to install the b-tree code and then run a simple demo using node/npm.js @ https://npmjs.org/package/btree ---

     npm install btree
-    npm start
+    npm start btree

 "asynchronous" means that all methods require a callback and return nothing directly. in other words, this implementation is completely non-blocking and event-driven.

-"cow" means that the entire b-tree is a pure immutable value, represented by its root key. all mutations create a new root key;
+"copy-on-write" (cow) means that the entire b-tree is a pure immutable value, represented by its root key. all mutations create a new root object;
-i.e., a change three levels down in the b-tree causes modifications to the upper levels as well, including creating a new root that references that change down below.
+i.e., a new version three levels down in the b-tree creates new versions of nodes in the upper levels as well, including creating the new root which references that change down below.

-the two main methods are "add" and "scan". "get" and "create" are really just special cases of "add" and "scan". the b-tree relies on a key/value store, the simplest example of which is included as "kv.js".
+the two main methods are `add` and `scan`; `get` and `create` are really just special cases. the b-tree relies on a key/value store, the simplest example of which is included as `kv.js`.

-run "simple.js" for an ultra-simple demo, and "demo.js" for a more involved one.
+run `simple.js` for an ultra-simple demo, and `demo.js` for a more involved one.

 bug reports and pull requests will be welcomed! thanks in advance.